Yuna599/Lucky-Charms/navigation/about.md

 Hello!
 My name is Yuna Lee
 I was born in South Korea, and lived there until 1st grade.
 Then i moved to San Jose, CA and started from 2nd grade.
 Lastly I moved to San Diego and started middle school.
 Even though I lived in US for a long time, Korean is more confortable for me.
 My birthday is august 27 2010 so I'm almost always the youngest in the class.
 Some of my hobbies are to play bass guitar, crochet and watch movies.
+In the future I want to be an AI engineer.

 #### To learn what the link is going to be like, press the button on the bottom.